Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  - `end_repeat` - *must follow a 'repeat' and terminates the region of directives that will be repeated*
  - `repeat_replicates:min_rep,max_rep,label_padding` - *begin a region of directives that will be repeated for replicates ranging inclusively from (min_rep) to (max_rep), all I/O directives within the region will be modified to include a replicate label of the form '_rep0000X', where (label_padding) specifies the number of zeros*
  - `end_repeat_replicates` - *must follow a 'repeat_replicates' and terminates the region of directives that will be repeated with replicate identifiers*

+## Considerations when using with KOKKOS package

+*As of 8/16/24, using btree_chromo with LAMMPS with Kokkos enabled works.
+However, there are some important considerations one must take into account, which are detailed below.*

+### Using btree_chromo with KOKKOS

+1) **Using the newest feature release of LAMMPS**: You need to use the newest feature release of LAMMPS, which right now is from 27 Jun 2024.
+It added Kokkos versions of bond_style hybrid and pair_style soft which are both required for our simulations.
+You can download it at https://www.lammps.org/download.html.
+2) **Adding files from LAMMPS_src_additions**: There are no official Kokkos versions of fix brownian or fix addforce in LAMMPS, so we wrote them ourselves.
+The files and directions for adding those files are in /LAMMPS_src_additions and /LAMMPS_src_additions/installation.txt, respectively.
+3) **Compiling LAMMPS with the correct cmake command**: Please use the command in the file /LAMMPS_src_additions/cmake_command.txt under the heading "# corrected for Kokkos" as a template.
+Besides names for your build, installation path, and path to the vmd/plugins/include folder, you will need to change your CPU architecture (e.g. -DKokkos_ARCH_HOSTARCH=ZEN3) and GPU architecture (-DGPU_ARCH=sm_86, etc.) to match those appropriate for the machine you will be running on.
+2) **Calling LAMMPS_DNA_model_kk**: In order to perform minimizations and dynamics with Kokkos, one should call LAMMPS_DNA_model_kk instead of LAMMPS_DNA_model.
+Doing so ensures that one calls the kk versions of pair_style lj/cut, pair_style soft, bond_style fene, bond_style harmonic, and angle_style cosine.
+It also removes atom_style ellipsoid, and replaces angle_style harmonic at replication forks with angle_style cosine.
+3) **btree_chromo directives required to run with Kokkos**: Besides doing `simulator_set_DNA_model:/path/to/LAMMPS_DNA_model_kk`, one must also be sure to use the command `switch_ellipsoids:F`, prior to doing `write_LAMMPS_data_file`.

 ## Visualization